CTSRD-CHERI/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  of valid ``<format>`` values.
 If unspecified, the output format is assumed to be the same as the value specified for :option:`--input-target` or the input file's format if that option is also unspecified.

+.. option:: --pad-to <address>

+ For binary outputs, pad the output to the load address ``<address>`` using a value of zero or the value specified by :option:`--gap-fill`.

 .. option:: --prefix-alloc-sections <prefix>